La1xuan/La1xuan.github.io/projects.md

 This project was developed on python, utilized pyautogui module to lock the user control and sends the notification.
 ------------------------------------------------------------------------------------------------------------------------------------------

+# Experiences

+## Software Develop Assistance (Intern)
+### at Industrial and Commercial Bank of China, Longyan, Fujian, China
+Jun - Sep 2021
+Work as a mentor's assistant, solving the technological questions arise by other employees from other departments, design and update the front-end interface that highlights the suspecious transactions, and help the clerks dealing with them.

 [github.com/La1xuan/steamAutoLogin]: github.com/La1xuan/steamAutoLogin
 [github.com/La1xuan/AutoArknights]: github.com/La1xuan/AutoArknights